AWiderDotNET/service-spellcheck/ImplementationGuide.md

 Spelling and word choice is a personal thing.
 We take the position that as long as the maintainers are making a choice consciously and consistently, it isn't "wrong".
 And any spell-check systems should adapt to that.
 Any push-back I have on maintainer preferences is minimal.
 It's not about correcting someone; it's about being helpful.

-* We do a self-review on my PR on GitHub
+* We do a self-review on the PR on GitHub
 * We call attention to things that the maintainers may want to weigh in about
 * We explicitly ask for feedback and adapt to it.